Superintendent Leadership Team

 Prior to joining Dallas ISD, Elizalde, who has 28 years of experience in educational leadership, held a variety of leadership positions in San Antonio ISD and Southwest ISD.
 She served as early college high school leadership facilitator with the Texas High School Project and as assistant superintendent for curriculum with the Shekinah Learning Institute.

-Elizalde holds bachelor's and master’s degrees from the University of Texas at San Antonio and is currently completing her dissertation toward a doctorate from the University of Texas at Austin.
+Elizalde holds bachelor's and master’s degrees from the University of Texas at San Antonio and a doctorate from the University of Texas at Austin.

 Chief Technology Officer